• Home

 10% For Debt Investors

-10% annual interest rate (simple interest) for those who invest $10,000 or more (3 year term/interest paid annually).
+Urban Real Estate Fund, LLC - (Fund I): 10% annual interest rate (simple interest) for those who invest $10,000 or more (3 year term/interest paid annually).

 20% For Equity Investors

-NOTE: The Urban Real Estate Fund II, LLC [ ONLY accepts equity capital ] from Black accredited investors (in order to protect its stated mission of Black economic empowerment: building wealth and creating jobs).
+20% preferred rate of return or 50% of the profits (whichever is greater) for accredited investors who invest $100,000 or more.
+NOTE: The Black Doctors Real Estate Fund, LLC [ ONLY accepts equity capital ] from medical professionals that are accredited investors.
 For a copy of our Private Placement Memorandum/PPM (i.e. Investment Documents), contact Thomas Lopez-Pierre directly at 646-527-1116 and/or info@urbanrealestatefund.com.

-Click Here: $250,000 For Black Real Estate Entrepreneurs!
+Click Here: $500,000 For Black Real Estate Entrepreneurs!

 Fill Out The Below Form To Receive A Copy Of Our Private Placement Memorandum/PPM (i.e. Investment Documents)!